xulmac/artistsearch/README.md

 # Deploy

 - Run `npm run-script build`
 - Copy / FTP / SSH everything from build folder to your remote server’s root dir.
-Depending on the type of server it is mostly /www or /public_html for services such as Heroku, Google Cloud, AWS refer to their documentation.
+For services such as Heroku, Google Cloud, AWS refer to their documentation.
 As this is a static build there are no server side / remote dependencies.

 # Architecture